Speaks French (Slight Accent)

 Matthew Kabwe was born on January 14th, 1975 in Pointe-Claire, Quebec, a suburb of Montreal, son of Maureen Scott, a retired minister with the United Church of Canada, and Wilbroad Kabwe (deceased), an accountant.
 He is of Irish, Scottish and Bemba (Zambian) descent.
 Matthew was raised by his mother Maureen, his grandmother Audrey Scott (Shilliday, deceased) and his older brother Robert, a web designer, video game designer and animator (www.poplogik.com, www.protopop.com).
 Matthew also has seven younger half-sibblings: Chilufya, Pamela (deceased), Dora, Chisela, Wilbroad, Mulenga and Chikonkolo.

 In 2003, Matthew Kabwe graduated from the Professional Theatre Program at Dawson College in Montreal.
-In 2009, Matthew became a member of The Soulpepper Academy with the Soulpepper Theatre Company in Toronto, Ontario.
+In 2009, Matthew became a member of The Soulpepper Academy with the Soulpepper Theatre Company in Toronto, Ontario and won Black Theatre Workshop's Gloria Mitchell – Aleong Award for emerging artists.
 At the 2020 Montreal English Theatre Awards, Matthew won Outstanding Lead Performance for his portrayal of Martin in Centaur Theatre’s English-language premiere of Mob by Catherine-Anne Toupin.
 In June of 2022, Matthew made his debut at The Stratford Festival as The Ghost of King Hamlet and as the Gravedigger in Hamlet.
+At the 2023 Saskatoon and Area Theatre Awards, Persephone Theatre's production of The Mountaintop by Katori Hall, in which Matthew played Dr. Martin Luther King Jr., won the SATA for Production Excellence.